Guest Post: Megan Brewer from Yumology

 I began keeping fruit snacks everywhere just to insure a smooth ride throughout the day.
 Diaper bags, purses and glove compartments were all fully-loaded with fruit snack ammo.
 And I had it.
 I had a happy, well-behaved kid.
 And then it happened.

 It’s a nasty fact of parenting that just as we find a groove in one stage, life throw us a curve and we’re back at square one, looking for the manual on how to deal with the latest crisis.
 This curve came in the most dramatic fashion.

 We were in the car on our way to school when my son made the sign for hungry.
 Knowing fruit snacks were in the glove compartment I reached forward, opened a tiny bag and handed it to him.
 He got halfway through the bag when one of the fruit snacks got stuck in his throat.
 I swerved into a parking lot, climbed into the back and yanked him out of his carseat.
 My finger went down his throat and a tummy full of fruit snacks came up.

 He was fine.
 He didn’t cry.
 He wasn’t scared.
 He simply looked up at me and said “no.”

 He never ate a fruit snack again and we went back to dealing with tantrums and fussiness the old fashioned way.
 Discipline.

 There’s truly no short cut for good parenting, despite the temptation an easy fruit snack fix provides.

 Did you enjoy this post?
 If so please “like” it, share it, add a comment, and subscribe via email or RSS if you haven’t already at solongfreedom.wordpress.com.
+Be sure to visit and subscribe to Yumology.com for more fun stories and recipes where Megan makes every day delicious!
 Thanks for reading!